Header photo credit: Unsplash

 - 1L water

-- Soak the almonds for up to 12 hours – this “activates” them (they will sprout after being soaked), and the resulting milk has a stronger flavour.
-I sometimes soak them for only 30 min if I am making the milk fresh in the morning.
-After soaking, the water looks gross, and you will need to rinse the almonds afterwards.
+- Soak the almonds for up to 12 hours – this “activates” them (they will sprout after being soaked), and the resulting milk will have a stronger flavour.
+I sometimes soak them for only 30 minutes if I’m making the milk fresh in the morning.
+After soaking, the water will look quite dirty, and you will need to rinse the almonds afterwards.

 - Store in the fridge in a sealable container for up to 3 days.
-It is not pasteurised, so it needs to be shaken prior to use.
+This almond milk is not pasteurised, so it needs to be shaken prior to use.

-- Optional: dry the almond meal in the oven at 80°C or so and store until you are ready to blitz it for making almond flour.
+- Optional: dry the almond meal in the oven at about 80°C and store until you are ready to blitz it for making almond flour.

 That’s it!
 Almond milk is incredibly easy to make.
 You can also make all sorts of vegan milks with a ChufaMix, and it comes with a recipe book.